 About Jennifer Stevens Aubrey

-Dr. Jennifer Stevens Aubrey (Ph.D., University of Michigan, 2004) joined the Department of Communication at the University of Arizona in the fall of 2013.
-Her research focuses on the media's effects on emotional, mental, and physical health in young people, with an emphasis on issues related to sexuality and body image.
-Her current research projects examine the effects of sexual objectification in the media on emerging adults' self-consciousness about their bodies, the impact of sexually oriented media on emerging adults' beliefs about the “hookup culture”, and the impact of popular reality television programming on adolescents' attitudes and beliefs about teen pregnancy.
-Her research has been published in such top-tier journals as Communication Research, Media Psychology, and Journal of Communication.
+Dr. Jennifer Stevens Aubrey (Ph.D., University of Michigan, 2004) teaches classes on media, mass communication theory, and child and adolescent development in the Department of Communication at the University of Arizona.
+With an emphasis on gender and child/adolescent development, her research focuses on media effects on emotional, mental, and physical health in young people.
+Topically, her research tends to centers on issues related to sexuality and body image.
+Her research has been published in such top-tier journals as Health Communication, Media Psychology, and Journal of Communication.